Charlotte-Douglas International Airport

 Provides a variety of quality, efficient and cost-effective services including the collection of bulky waste, garbage, recycling and yard waste

 On May 31, 2022, Charlotte City Council voted to adopt the $3.24 billion FY 2023 budget.
 The budget was developed to lead the City of Charlotte toward addressing the most foundational and pressing needs of the city and is led by City Council’s Strategic Priorities.
-The Adopted Budget will go into effect July 1, 2022.
+The Adopted Budget went into effect July 1, 2022.

 Adopted FY 2023 Budget